ralphjsmit/filament/packages/schemas/docs/02-layouts.md

 ### Supporting container queries on older browsers

-Container queries are not as well [supported in browsers](https://caniuse.com/css-container-queries) as traditional breakpoints.
-If you want to support older browsers, you can specify another layer of breakpoints alongside the container breakpoints.
-By prefixing the traditional breakpoint with `!@`, you can specify that the breakpoint should be used when container queries are not supported in the browser.
-For example, if you want to use the `@md` container breakpoint for the grid columns, but also want to support older browsers, you can specify the `!@md` breakpoint as well, which will be used when container queries are not supported:
+Container queries are not yet widely [supported in browsers](https://caniuse.com/css-container-queries) compared to traditional breakpoints.
+To support older browsers, you can define an additional layer of breakpoints alongside the container breakpoints.
+By prefixing the traditional breakpoint with `!@`, you can specify that the fallback breakpoint should be used when container queries are not supported in the browser.

+For example, if you want to use the `@md` container breakpoint for the grid columns but also support older browsers, you can define the `!@md` fallback breakpoint, which will be applied when container queries are unavailable:

 ```php
 use Filament\Schemas\Components\Grid;